Robert A. Sloan is a San Francisco-based science fiction writer, art writer, art teacher, artist, artisan, and Renaissance man.

 Yes, that was deliberate and isn't a mistake.
 The mistake was doing the signature first and not doing and washing the background before doing anything else.

-Plan your painting in layers and color areas and you don't have to be so careful to stay within the lines.
-If a little background had slopped into the stem or the flowers I could've gone over it very easily, and if it went under a shadow it would've been invisible.
-I saved this because I'm very good at painting within the lines and coming right near the line without going over it.
+Plan your painting in layers and color areas, and you don't have to be so careful to stay within the lines.
+If a little background had slopped into the stem or the flowers, I could've gone over it very easily, and if it went under a shadow, it would've been invisible.

 I still had to lift the brush away fast once in a while and clean it on a bit of paper towel because I'd touched the edge of a red petal or shadow while doing the background and was about to pull the wrong color out into that irregular varied wash of the background.
 I managed it, but it took a lot more concentration and would have been brainlessly easy if I hadn't done all the drawing and coloring first.